 South Korea is not an “at-will” employment country, which means that an employer may not dismiss an employee for any reason nor without warning or notice.
-Under the Korean Labor Standard Act, an employer who has five or more employees may not dismiss or suspend from work any of its employee without “justifiable cause.”
+Under the Korean Labor Standard Act, an employer who has five or more employees may not dismiss or suspend from work any of its employees without “justifiable cause.”
 And even the employer can establish justifiable cause for dismissal, in Korea, the employer is still required to give a minimum of 30-days advance notice (or payment in lieu of notice) to the employee in all but the most exceptional of cases.

 For similar articles, you may read: Terminate/Layoff an Employee in Korea: Terminating an Employee in Korea and Dismissal of Employees in Korea: Supreme Court of Korea Precedent.
 Also, you may view our labor/employment law archive at: Labor & Employment Law Archive

 The term justifiable cause is not clearly defined in the Labor Standard Act of Korea.
 But several cases decided by the Korean Supreme Court defined justifiable cause as the reason caused by the employee which makes it unfeasible and impossible for the employer to continue the employment relationship with the employee (“fault attributable to the employee”).
 In most cases, the employer must establish that the employee was provided the opportunity and resources to improve.

 The justifiable cause for dismissal may also be found in the employment contract signed by the employee, company policy, collective bargaining agreement, and other similar agreements unless the justifiable cause provided is against Korean Law.
 The employer has the burden to prove that a justifiable cause exists to terminate an employee.